JiaqiJin/Vulkan-PBR/Engine/Concept/VulkanObjectPart1.md

 ### PhysicalDevice
 Represents a specific Vulkan-compatible device, like a graphics card.
-> Note: We need enumerate the physical device and check device is suitable.
+> Note: We need enumerate the physical device and check if the device is suitable.
 ```c++
 VkPhysicalDevice physicalDevice = VK_NULL_HANDLE;
 ```

-### Queue families
+### Queue
 Queue is a objects represent a queue of commands to be excute on device.
 Anything from drawing to uploading texture, requiered commands to be submitted to a "queue" using the function vkQueueSubmit.
 There are different types of queues (compute queue, graphic queue ...)that originate from different queue families and each family of queues allows only a subset of commands (computer commands ...).

 ```c++